aejensen/computing-biostat-ucph/README.md

 # About

-The Section of Biostatistics @ UCPH has access to a small linux computing cluster which we call *biostat-ucph*.
+The Biostat @ UCPH has
+access to a small linux computing cluster which we call *biostat-ucph*.
 The cluster consists of two servers called **cox** (official name: ```biostatcomp01fl```) and **rao**